 - Food: We have revised and improved our vegetarian and vegan menu, and on Mondays we serve only plant-based food in our dining hall.
 Ingredients are sourced locally whenever possible, and fish is now purchased from Marine Stewardship Council certified sustainable suppliers.
 Following kitchen refurbishments in 2020-21, our kitchens will use induction cookers to prepare food more energy efficiently and without need for fossil fuels.

-- Biodiversity: Our Head Gardener has devised a plan to increase biodiversity in the gardens over the next 3 years by introducing a wider variety of species of plants to provide habitats, along with areas of meadow or re-wilding.
+- Biodiversity: Our Head Gardener has devised a plan to increase biodiversity in the gardens over the next 3 years by introducing a wider variety of species of plants to provide habitats and mitigate the effects of climate change, along with the provision of wilder spaces to accommodate different species.
+She also plans an initiative where members of the college community will use an app to help track the incidence of different species with the college grounds to map biodiversity on the site.

-- Investments: We aim to fully divest from fossil fuels by July 2021.
+- Investments: We aim to fully divest from fossil fuels by July 2021, and our remaining investments represent less than 1% of our total endowment.
 We have already divested from £400,000 of investments in coal, and from a significant proportion of our holdings in oil and gas companies.
 We will re-invest this income in new green investments.

 Somerville also contributes to the fight against climate change across the world by supporting climate change research.